 Bright Star, Multiple Star

 Alnitak was first reported as a double star by German astronomer Georg Kunowsky in 1819.
-More recently in 1998 the Lowel Observatory discovered that the bright primary has a close blue companion, also of 4th magnitude.
-In addition, there is another magnitude +9.6 unconfirmed member separated by 58 arc seconds.
-The system is 1,250 light-years from Earth and approx. 7 million years old.
+More recently, in 1998 the Lowell Observatory discovered that the bright primary has a close blue companion, also of 4th magnitude.
+In addition, there is another magnitude +9.6 unconfirmed member, separated by 58 arc seconds.
+The system is 1,250 light-years from Earth and is approx. 7 million years old.

 The region around Alnitak is quite stunning.
 Nebulosity is in abundance with bright emission nebula NGC 2024 (The Flame Nebula) located just east of Alnitak and fainter emission nebula IC 434 and the Horsehead Nebula to the south.